egg over CTA

 Tiny houses, minimalistic living, less is more—everywhere you turn, you’re confronted with the concept that small spaces are better than large ones.
+They’re better for the environment.
+They’re better for your stress level and health.
+And they’re better for your budget.

 While all these reasons are justifiable, the reality is that your home should also be comfortable.
 The best way to do that is by giving the illusion that the small space you live in is bigger than it really is.
-If you live in an older home and curious ‘How to make an old home more energy efficient’
+Hence, here are some smart tricks how to make a small space feel bigger without some crazy home structural changes.

-Colours and Patterns
+2. Use Combination of Colours and Patterns

 • Choose white or a light-coloured ceiling paint to draw your eye up.
 It will make the room feel bigger.